mieskolainen/icenet/docs/source/notes/installation.rst

 Automated setup
 ----------------------------------

-Remark: To avoid ``No space left on device`` problem with conda or pip, set the temporary path first, e.g.
+Remark: To avoid ``No space left on device`` problem with conda or pip, set the temporary path first

 .. code-block:: none

 	mkdir <PATH_WITH_SPACE>/tmp
 	export TMPDIR=<PATH_WITH_SPACE>/tmp

+Also after activating the icenet conda environment.

 Execute